It is said that sharks have the most powerful teeth in the world. The front jaw of a great white shark has app

 In America and the Oceania, shark teeth were utilized as tools, mainly on clubs and daggers.
 They were also used to carve wood and were utilized as knifes in ancient times.
 Tribes used shark teeth to sharpen their swords and tip their arrows.
 The “Red Indians” and the “Native Hawaiians” have also used shark teeth for different purposes.

-Shark teeth have helped ancient civilizations for many purposes, from cuttiFossilised_Shark_Teeth_2ng food to sharpening swords.
+Shark teeth have helped ancient civilizations for many purposes, from cutting food to sharpening swords.
 Nowadays, these teeth are more of a collector’s item, and they are sold for huge sums of money and also to make jewelry.
 However we should realize that killing sharks for their valuable teeth might not be a good idea, as this may endanger their specie and end their rule over the sea.